Giancarlo Stanton: 2014: All-Star season; contract extension

 On April 18, Stanton hit a walk-off grand slam home run against the Seattle Mariners.
 Against the San Diego Padres, Stanton hit what was estimated to be the longest home run in Marlins Park history.
 Stanton hit his 154th career home run with the Marlins, tying the franchise career record with Dan Uggla.
 On September 11, Stanton was hit by a pitch in the face by Milwaukee Brewers pitcher Mike Fiers, and was at first expected to resume play, but subsequent examination determined the injury was more serious.
 The impact resulted in multiple facial fractures, lacerations, and dental damage.
 On September 17, the Marlins announced that Stanton would shut down the rest of the 2014 season.
-In 145 games, Stanton batted .288 with 37 home runs, 105 RBI, 94 walks (24 intentional), a .555 slugging percentage, and a .950 OPS.
+In 145 games, Stanton batted .288 with 37 home runs, 105 RBIs, 94 walks (24 intentional), a .555 slugging percentage, and a .950 OPS.
 He finished second in MVP voting to winner Clayton Kershaw.

-On November 17, 2014, the Marlins and Stanton agreed to a 13-year, $325 million extension, the most lucrative contract in sports history.
-The deal included a no-trade clause and Stanton could opt out of the contract after he turns 30.
+On November 17, 2014, the Marlins and Stanton agreed to a 13-year, $325 million extension, then the most lucrative contract in sports history.
+The deal included a no-trade clause, and Stanton would be able to opt out of the contract after he turned 30.